edai4science/edai4science.github.io/_pages/schedule.md

 | 14:30 - 15:00 | Coffee break                          |
 | 15:00 - 16:00 | Accepted lightning talks             |
 | 16:00 - 17:00 | Unstructured networking and discussion |

-### Fixes Applied:
-- **Speaker** and **Title** are now bolded correctly.
-- Titles are italicized for readability.

-This will now display correctly in Markdown.
-Let me know if you need any more tweaks! 😊